Best Trademark Docketing Software for Solo Attorneys

 • Automatic deadline calculation for all types: office actions, SOUs, Section 8, Section 9, and more

-• Filing verification — confirms the USPTO received your submissions
+• Filing verification — confirms the USPTO actually received your submissions, not just that you clicked submit

 • Customizable weekly digest email